Paul513607/Java-Laboratory/Laboratory7/README7.md

 Simulate the game using a thread for each player. <br />
 Pay attention to the synchronization of the threads when extracting tokens from the bag and when putting words on the board. <br /> <br />

+We create the following classes for the game: Tile (is a pair of letter-points), Bag (contains a list of tiles from which the players will be extracting), Board (cointains a list of words the players submit and prints them to the screen), Player (a class which implements the Runnable interface, so we can start multiple players at once.
+Players will extract tiles from the Bag and submit them to the Board), Game (contains the main method and manages the addition of players and the starting of the game).
+The Bag starts with 10 tiles of each letter from 'A' to 'Z', each worth a random number of points (between 1 and 10).
+In order to avoid race-conditions, the methods where we add/remove things to and from collections (like extractTiles and addWord) will be synchronized.
+After each extraction, the player concatenes the letters of the extracted tiles and sumbits the word to the board.

 # Homework7